 - Heat your grill, preferable hardwood lump charcoal and a lot of it.
 You want a very intense fire.
 The faster and more furiously you cook the skirt steak, the more charred it will be on the outside and pink on the inside.
 When your heat source is blazing, wipe off excess marinade and place meat on direct heat for 2 to 4 minutes per side (some cooks will blow the ashes off their coals and place the meat directly into the fire for 1 to 2 mins per side).Remove the meat and place it ona sheet pan and tent with foil.
 Place in the oven on warm (175 degrees).
 While meat is resting (5 minutes) grill your serranos or jalapeños and scallions until they have a nice char.
 Chop them together to make yet another amazing taco topping.

 - Slice your steak thinly against the grain and serve immediately!
 (TIP) I like to break out the electric knife for this to save time and effort.
-Because you prepped all the accoutrements you are ready to build the most deliciously meaty carne asada tacos you ever had.
+Because you prepped all the accouterments you are ready to build the most deliciously meaty carne asada tacos you ever had.
 My favorite method is tortilla, meat, scallions and serranos, cilantro and onions, a sprinkle of queso fresco and a few pickled red onions.
+I also like a fresh pico de gallo as well, it all goes well in a tortilla.